alugocp/kingdom/README.md

 I recommend using [choosenim](https://nim-lang.org/install_unix.html).

 ### Build
+First you'll have to install everything needed for [Raylib](https://github.com/raysan5/raylib).
-You can build the game engine from source like so:
+Then you can build the game engine from source like so:

 ```bash
 # You will need to compile nimrtl.so before you can build this project